stormchaserroleplaying/stormchaserRPG/Talents/Rogue/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 5 Character Points
 You know how to strike subtly and exploit a foe's distraction.
-Once per turn, you can deal an additional 3dM damage to one creature you hit with an attack if you have advantage on the attack roll.
-The source of the advantage must be environmental (proficiency does not count).
+Once per turn, you can deal an additional 3dM damage to one creature you hit with an attack if you have +1d on the attack roll.
+The source of the +1d must be environmental (proficiency does not count).
 The attack may not use a weapon with the slow property.

-You don't need advantage on the attack roll if another enemy of the target is within 5 feet of it and that enemy isn't incapacitated.
+You don't need +1d on the attack roll if another enemy of the target is within 5 feet of it and that enemy isn't incapacitated.

 Additionally, you can forego your Sneak Attack damage to force your target to roll on the [injury table](https://stormchaserroleplaying.com/stormchaserRPG/Combat/DamageandHealing/Injuries/) instead of taking stamina damage.